zserge/zserge.github.io/src/blog/anvil-howto-style-views.md

 });
 ```

-This is still only a fallback option if you really have to use XML stules,
+This is still only a fallback option if you really have to use XML styles,
 because for most cases Anvil offers a much better solution to styling than XML.

 ## Custom Style class